Category Archives: Work

 My first paid job (1968-69) was as a Saturday boy at the Hounslow (SW London) Co-op department store.
 I was sent to work in the men’s shoe department, perhaps not the department I would have chosen if I’d been given a chance.
 But what a great first job.
 My boss, the inappropriately named Harold Sainsbury, was perhaps the finest boss I ever worked for.
 He’d served in the navy in WW2, lost a leg and afterwards found employment repairing shoes, then moving to retail.

 Mr Sainsbury (never Harold!) set us juniors high standards – no dust, all shoes straight etc – and made it clear to us that he’d rather we sent a customer away empty-handed than sell them a pair of shoes that didn’t fit properly.
-The Co-op held the local contract for welfare-assisted parents: they’d come in with a voucher asking us to supply a pair of school shoes.
+The Co-op held the local contract for welfare-assisted parents: they’d come in with a voucher asking us to supply (say) a pair of school shoes.
 He stressed to us that such parents were to be treated no differently than anyone else, an injunction that shouldn’t have been necessary, but the previous warrant holder had lost the contract through treating such clients poorly.
 He looked after us staff too: on one occasion I used my tea break to go to a local electronics shop.
-When I returned rather breathless, he told me to go to the staff canteen and get my break.
+When I returned to work rather breathless, he told me to go to the staff canteen and get my break.
 A really great place to work.

 [Edit March 2023] A YouTube live chat reminded me that I was working at the Co-op when a key change was made.
 When I joined, Coop members got a dividend of sixpence in the pound (2½%) on all purchases.
 When buying something, you gave the assistant your ‘divi number’ which was set on the till by a series of levers.
 When the sale was rung up the till punched a card with the date, amount and divi number.
 At the end of the day these cards were collected (across the store there must have been thousands) and sent to the Coop data processing centre so that every member’s account could be credited accordingly.